Southeast Georgia Red Cross in need of volunteers for Ida relief efforts

 “It’s going to take a lot of people.
 A lot of people over time,” she said.
 “Because not only are we involved in Hurricane Ida, we have people supporting fires.
 I have a volunteer from Savannah who’s supporting shelter efforts in California.
 We’re in Tennessee, we’re helping out with the Afghani refugees.
 I mean, we’re involved in a lot of major crises all happening simultaneously.”

-For more information on how to volunteer or donate to relief efforts, click here.
+For more information on how to volunteer, click or tap here.
+Visit this link to donate to disaster relief efforts.